 The company kept saying how happy they were to work with Nintendo again and on other projects for the platform in the future.

-• Resource Allocation: Development resources are being prioritized for supporting the live game on current platforms.
+- Resource allocation: Development resources are being prioritized for supporting the live game on current platforms.

-• Quality Focus: The decision underscores a strategy of maintaining quality for existing players over expanding to a new platform.
+- Quality focus: The decision underscores a strategy of maintaining quality for existing players over expanding to a new platform.

 This news is very disappointing for people who own a Nintendo Switch 2 and were looking forward to playing Borderlands 4.
 It leaves a big gap in the console’s game library for a new, big shooter game.
 Players can now either wait for a possible future release or look for the game on other systems.

 It’s important to note that this pause is only for Borderlands 4.
 Take-Two made it clear that more big games from its studios will be coming to the Switch 2.
 WWE 2K26 and PGA Tour 2K25 are still on the schedule.
-This means that the choice is only for this project.
+This means the choice applies only to this project.
+It’s likely because Borderlands 4 is a live-service looter-shooter that requires significant technical and support work, not because the company is leaving the platform as a whole.

 History of the Borderlands 4 Switch 2 Delay

-But it was pushed back for an unknown amount of time just a few weeks before it was supposed to come out.
+The way to this development pause has been changing for the past few months.
+People started waiting for Borderlands 4 on Switch 2, expecting the port to release in October 2025.
+But it was pushed back for an unknown amount of time, just a few weeks before it was supposed to come out.
 Gearbox, the company that made the game, said it needed “more time for development and polish” at the time.

-Official messages only said at first that the port would come out on a date that was “TBA” (To Be Announced).
-Take-Two’s most recent financial forecast didn’t even mention it, and the clear statement about putting development on hold shows that the project is now on hold for a long time.
+Official messages initially said only that the port would come out on a date marked “TBA” (To Be Announced).
+Take-Two’s most recent financial forecast didn’t even mention it, and the clear statement about putting development on hold indicates the project has been on hold for a long time.
+It seems that the issues with getting the complex game to run well on the hybrid hardware or with adding planned features like cross-save functionality were worse than they thought.

 FAQ